COVID-19 Updates: Taking steps to return to normal.

 At this point, domestic use of crops is less affected by the reduced supplies than are export volumes.
 Crop buyers for domestic use have, for most of this crop year, outbid the export market to ensure that their needs are met, whether that be for milling, crushing, malting, fractionation, feeding or other uses.

 Figure 3.
 Comparative domestic use to January 30, 2022

 Note that a significant volume of feedgrain is excluded from these numbers since most of that bypasses the elevator system for direct sale to an end-user, or is used by the crop producer for on-farm feeding.

 ‘High crop prices tend to be more volatile and that has been the case so far this crop year.
 With most Canadian crop supplies in tight supply, as we move into the next growing season, the effects of price-moving factors of weather, currency changes and world political events will be magnified,’ says Blue.

-For media inquiries about this article, call Alberta Agriculture and Forestry’s media line:
+For media inquiries about this article, call Alberta Agriculture, Forestry and Rural Economic Development’s media line: